lyf22351-debug/cat_tv_public/README.md

 * Reduce stress for indoor cats with playful visual stimulation
 * Share your custom creations with other pet lovers

-## Meta Info for SEO

-* **Meta Title**: Make your own Cat TV for cats | Cat TV
-* **Meta Description**: Build cat TV for cats with our canvas tool.
-Design tv for cats scenes, export a custom video for cats, and craft cat videos for cats to watch.

 ## Recommended Websites

 Here are some other fun projects and tools you might enjoy: